 The tuition is set to automatically draft on the 1st. (or 15th. if requested) of every month.
 We do require that you have a bank debit card or credit card saved on file.
 This information is protected by a secure network and a password protected program.
 We are also PCI Certified and Compliant.
 If you would like to pay with cash or check, you may do so at the front desk or through the Parent Portal before the 1st of the month to avoid your card being charged

-Every Iron Cross Member is required to pay a $29.00 insurance fee annually.
+Every Iron Cross Member is required to pay a $35.00 insurance fee (for 1 student families) or a $45.00 insurance fee (for multiple student families) annually.
 This fee will be automatically charged to your account on the date of your anniversary.
 The fee is used to help offset the cost of rising annual insurance premiums that are based on our total number of enrollment as well as other factors for our facility.
-This is a per family, not per student fee.

 Unfortunately, the answer to this question is “No.” When paying the discounted tuition for the quarter or half year, we do not refund if you decide to drop before the end of the 3/6 months.
 Once these fees have been charged, Iron Cross reserves the right to use the capital towards investing in operational cost, which is why we don’t offer a prorated refund.